-B. Action By Committee.
-The Committee may, in the Committee's discretion, meet with the petitioner during the reconsideration process; however, the petitioner shall not be entitled to such a meeting as a matter of right.
-III.
-Miscellaneous Rules shall be sent to the mailing address of the petitioner as listed on the petition.
+- A. Communications with the Committee.
+Students or persons acting on the behalf of any student should communicate only with the Chair of the Committee with respect to any petition. - B. Notice of Decision.
+All notices of decision shall be issued by the Chair of the Committee.
+The decisions of the Committee shall be communicated in writing to the petitioner.
+The notice of the decision shall be sent to the mailing address of the petitioner as listed on the petition.
 The petitioner may request that the written notice be held for him/her in the Registrar's Office of the Law School.